Methodist History Journal

-As of January 1, 2022, Methodist History is now an imprint of Penn State University Press (PSUP).
+As of January 1, 2022, Methodist History became an imprint of Penn State University Press (PSUP).
 By joining PSUP, Methodist History is in great company alongside other Methodist-related scholarship such as the Wesleyan and Methodist Studies and the Journal of Moravian History.
 This new partnership gives us access to a larger readership, more marketing materials, a stream-lined subscription process, improved printing and formatting techniques, and a whole host of other features.

 GCAH remains the owners of all material produced and published in Methodist History.
 We also maintain control of content.
 The only changes that affect you are:

 We are reducing our number of issues from four per year to two per year.
-With this change, however, we will also be increasing the size of each issue from approx. 60 pages to 120+ pages per issue.
+With this change, however, we will also be increasing the size of each issue from approximately 60 pages to 120+ pages per issue.

 Important Information for subscribers: